Rivaroxaban: Adverse effects

 The most serious adverse effect is bleeding, including severe internal bleeding.
-Rivaroxaban is associated with lower rates of serious and fatal bleeding events than warfarin but is associated with higher rates of bleeding in the gastrointestinal tract.

 As of 2015, post-marketing assessments showed liver toxicity, and further studies are needed to quantify this risk.
 In 2015, rivaroxaban accounted for the highest number of reported cases of serious injury among regularly monitored medications to the FDA's Adverse Events Reporting System (AERS).

 Reversal agent

 In October 2014, Portola Pharmaceuticals completed Phase I and II clinical trials for andexanet alfa as an antidote for Factor Xa inhibitors with few adverse effects, and started Phase III trials.
 Andexanet alfa was approved by the U.S. Food and Drug Administration in May 2018, under the trade name AndexXa.

 Mechanism of action

 Rivaroxaban inhibits both free and bound Factor Xa in the prothrombinase complex.
 It is a selective direct factor Xa inhibitor with an onset of action of 2.5 to 4 hours.
 Inhibition of Factor Xa interrupts the intrinsic and extrinsic pathway of the blood coagulation cascade, inhibiting both thrombin formation and development of thrombi.
 Rivaroxaban does not inhibit thrombin (activated Factor II), and no effects on platelets have been demonstrated.
 It allows predictable anticoagulation and dose adjustments and routine coagulation monitoring; dietary restrictions are not needed.

-Unfractionated heparin (UFH), low molecular weight heparin (LMWH), and fondaparinux also inhibit the activity of factor Xa, indirectly, by binding to circulating antithrombin (AT III) and must be injected, whereas the orally active warfarin, phenprocoumon, and acenocoumarol are vitamin K antagonists (VKA), decreasing a number of coagulation factors, including factor X.
+Unfractionated heparin, low molecular weight heparin, and fondaparinux also inhibit the activity of factor Xa, indirectly, by binding to circulating antithrombin (AT III) and must be injected, whereas the orally active warfarin, phenprocoumon, and acenocoumarol are vitamin K antagonists, decreasing a number of coagulation factors, including factor X.

-Rivaroxaban has predictable pharmacokinetics across a wide spectrum of patients (age, gender, weight, race) and has a flat dose response across an eightfold dose range (5–40 mg).
+Rivaroxaban has predictable pharmacokinetics across a wide spectrum of people (age, gender, weight, race) and has a flat dose response across an eightfold dose range (5–40 mg).
 The oral bioavailability is dose-dependent.
 Doses of rivaroxaban under 10 mg can be taken with or without food, as it displayed high bioavailability independent of whether food was consumed or not.
 If rivaroxaban is given at oral doses of 15 mg or 20 mg, it needs to be taken with food to aid in drug absorption and achieve appropriate bioavailability (≥ 80%).